 - pale skin

 Children born to parents with the pyruvate kinase deficiency gene will be tested for the disorder using the pyruvate kinase test.
-The test may also be ordered if your doctor identifies symptoms of pyruvate kinase deficiency.
-Data collected from a physical exam, the pyruvate kinase test, and other blood tests will be used to confirm a diagnosis.
+Your doctor may also order the test upon identifying symptoms of pyruvate kinase deficiency.
+Data collected from a physical exam, the pyruvate kinase test, and other blood tests will help confirm a diagnosis.

-There are no specific preparations needed for the pyruvate kinase test.
-However, because the test is often administered to young children, parents may want to talk to their children about how the test will feel.
+You don’t need to do anything specific to prepare for the pyruvate kinase test.
+However, the test is often administered to young children, so parents may want to talk to their kids about how the test will feel.
 You can demonstrate the test on a doll to help reduce your child’s anxiety.

-The blood will be collected in a tube and sent to a lab for analysis.
+The blood will collect into a tube and go to a lab for analysis.
 Your doctor will be able to provide you with information about the results and what they mean.

-Patients undergoing the pyruvate kinase test may experience some discomfort when the blood sample is drawn.
-Needle sticks may result in pain at the injection site during the test.
-After the test, patients may experience pain, bruising, or throbbing at the injection site.
+Patients undergoing the pyruvate kinase test may experience some discomfort during the blood draw.
+There may be some pain at the injection site from the needle sticks.
+Afterwards, patients may experience pain, bruising, or throbbing at the injection site.

 The risks of the test are minimal.
 Potential risks of any blood draw include:

 The results of the pyruvate kinase test will vary based on the laboratory analyzing the blood sample.
-A normal value for the pyruvate kinase test is typically 179 +16 units of pyruvate kinase per 100 milliliters of red blood cells.
+A normal value for the pyruvate kinase test is typically 179 plus or minus 16 units of pyruvate kinase per 100 milliliters of RBCs.
 Low levels of pyruvate kinase indicate the presence of pyruvate kinase deficiency.

 There is no cure for pyruvate kinase deficiency.
-If you are diagnosed with this condition, your doctor may recommend various treatments.
-In many instances, patients with pyruvate kinase deficiency will need to undergo blood transfusions to replace damaged red blood cells.
+If you’re diagnosed with this condition, your doctor may recommend various treatments.
+In many instances, patients with pyruvate kinase deficiency will need to undergo blood transfusions to replace damaged RBCs.
 A blood transfusion is an injection of blood from a donor.